ACannamela/Realms/Omnibus.md

 Your body is separated into seven locations of which there are two kinds.
 Your arms and legs are "limbs," while your head and the front and back of your torso are "kill locations."
-If you become confused about exactly where one location stops and another begins, thinking of a Barbie™ doll may help.
+If you become confused about exactly where one location stops and another begins, thinking of a Barbieâ„¢ doll may help.
 The buttocks of a person are considered leg shots.
 If you are hit in the buttock(s), you lose the appropriate leg(s).